fisayoariyo/hashp/README.md

-# Hashmar CropEx Farmer App
+Hashmar CropEx Farmer App

+Boss, nice to work with you!

-A mobile-first React application providing Nigerian smallholder farmers with a digital identity, farm tracking, and access to financial services.
+This is a mobile-first React app that gives Nigerian smallholder farmers a digital identity they can carry in their pocket.

 ---

-## Tech Stack
+The Tech Stack

 | Layer | Choice |
 |---|---|